 Taiwan integrated data sources to counter COVID-19

-In an article published in the Journal of the American Medical Association, Jason Wang, an associate professor of pediatrics at Stanford University, described how Taiwan integrated its national health insurance database with its immigration and customs database and applied data analytics to identify likely carriers of COVID-19.
+In an article published in the Journal of the American Medical Association, Jason Wang, an associate professor of paediatrics at Stanford University, described how Taiwan integrated its national health insurance database with its immigration and customs database and applied data analytics to identify likely carriers of COVID-19.

-In real time, when citizens reported to a clinic, Taiwan was able to classify travelers’ infection risks based on the point of origin of their flight and subsequent travels over the next 14 days.
+In real time, when citizens reported to a clinic, Taiwan was able to classify travellers’ infection risks based on the point of origin of their flight and subsequent travels over the next 14 days.
 Those deemed to be most at risk were quarantined at home and tracked through their mobile phones to ensure they remained at home during the incubation period, Wang reported.

 Also, he said the Taiwanese government was able to find 113 people suffering from severe respiratory symptoms by searching its National Health Insurance (NHI) database for people who had recently tested negative for influenza and then retesting them for COVID-19.